USD ($)

 banner image

-OSPF Type 2 Network LSA
+OSPF LSA Type 2: Network LSA

-It is one of the OSPF LSA Types in a broadcast multi access network, only DR (Designated Router) generates OSPF network LSA.
-In this type of network, DR acts like a network while all other attached routers acts like pseudonode ( or virtual router).
-The network LSA prepares a list of all attached router including DR and flood it within the originating area.
+It is one of the OSPF LSA Types in a broadcast multi-access network, only DR (Designated Router) generates OSPF network LSA.
+In this type of network, DR acts like a network while all other attached routers act like pseudonode ( or virtual router).

 In our scenario, we have R1, R2 and R3 in a network segment and are in area 0.
 On any of the router (let's say R1), we can use command "show ip ospf database network" to observe network LSA.